centrahq/api-documentation/source/reference/stable/order-api/get-stock.md

      - You will get this amount of products, and a "next" parameter in return if there are multiple pages.
 This will go a lot faster to fetch, instead of fetching all products at once.

+   * - ``include``

+       .. type:: string
+          :required: false

+     - ``include=attributes`` will also make the products include the custom attributes defined for each product and variant.

+   * - ``exclude``

+       .. type:: string
+          :required: false

+     - ``exclude=physicalStock`` will exclude fetching physical stock which will speed up the fetching of the stock values.

    * - ``xml``

        .. type:: boolean